zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Menu Color:_ This is the menu color picker for the Gluu Server User Interface.
 The color used in the demo screenshots is Green.

 # Manage Authentication
 This section allows the Gluu Server Administrator to define how and where the server should connect to authenticate users.
 If it is a remote LDAP/Active Directory server, the values are required.
-The values can also be used if the organization is using the local LDAP for authentication.
+Put the details of the data source that you are trying to connect with Gluu Server.
+The data source can your back-end Active Directory or local LDAP server.

 ![Manage LDAP Authentication](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_manage_ldap.png)